katereverie/JavaScript/libraries/React/about.md

 2. You can access the data with `this.state`; if a component is stateful, it will always have access to the data in `state` in its `render()` method.
 3. You can access a state value within `return` of the render method.
 You must enclose the value in `{ }`.

-React uses a virtual DOM to keep track of changes behind the scenes.</br>
+React uses a virtual DOM to keep track of changes behind the scenes.
 When state data changes, it triggers a re-render of the components using that data - including child components that received the data as a prop.</br>
 React updates the actual DOM, so you don't have to worry about changing the DOM.
 You simply declare what the UI should look like.</br>

-Note if you make a component stateful, no other components are aware of its `state`.
-Its `state` is completely encapsulated, or local to that component, unless you pass state data to a child component as `props`.</br>
+Note if you make a component stateful, __no other components__ are aware of its `state`.
+Its `state` is completely encapsulated, or local to that component, __unless__ you pass state data to a child component as `props`.</br>
 This notion of encapsulated `state` is cruical because it allows you to write certain logic, then have that logic contained and isolated in one place in your code.

 Example: